diegopoza/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

   });
   ```

-  > Most of the times, there's going to be just one identity in the identities array, but if you've used [account linking feature](/link-accounts) there might be more than one.
+  > Most of the times, there's going to be just one identity in the identities array, but if you've used the [account linking feature](/link-accounts) there might be more than one.

-The `accessToken` we get here will have access to call all the APIs you've specified in Auth0 dashboard.
+The `accessToken` we get here will have access to call all the APIs you've specified in the Auth0 dashboard.

-To deploy this webtask you will can use wt-cli specifying your own secrets
+To deploy this webtask you can use `wt-cli` specifying your own secrets, like in the following example.

 ```bash
 wt create proxy.js \